nutonomy/nuscenes-devkit/python-sdk/nuscenes/eval/lidarseg/README.md

 ## Introduction
 Here we define the lidar segmentation task on nuScenes.
 The goal of this task is to predict the category of every point in a set of point clouds.
-There are #TODO XX categories.
+There are #TODO 16 categories (10 foreground classes and 6 background classes).

 ## Participation
-The nuScenes lidarseg segementation [evaluation server](http://evalai.cloudcv.org/web/challenges/challenge-page/356 ---> @TODO) is open all year round for submission.
+The nuScenes lidarseg segmentation [evaluation server](http://evalai.cloudcv.org/web/challenges/challenge-page/356 ---> @TODO) is open all year round for submission.
 To participate in the challenge, please create an account at [EvalAI](http://evalai.cloudcv.org/web/challenges/challenge-page/356 ---> @TODO).
-Then upload your zipped result file including all of the required [meta data](#results-format).
+Then upload your zipped result folder with the required [content](#results-format).
-After each challenge, the results will be exported to the nuScenes [leaderboard](https://www.nuscenes.org/lidar-segmentation) shown above.
+After each challenge, the results will be exported to the nuScenes [leaderboard](https://www.nuscenes.org/lidar-segmentation).
 This is the only way to benchmark your method against the test dataset.

 ## Challenges